 - Homemade peanut butter should last up to a month in the fridge as long as you don't introduce moisture to the jar.
 Always use clean utensils and return it to the fridge for best shelf life.

-Reader Feedback: Have you ever made your own peanut butter before?
-Will you try it now?
+Reader Feedback: Have you ever made your own nut butters before?